 The transfer of responsibility of patient care is a critical juncture along the clinical care continuum.
-When transferring patient care to another health care provider (e.g. nurse, physician, etc.), a paramedic must comply with the BLS PCS regarding such transfers.
+When transferring patient care to another health care provider (e.g. nurse, physician, etc.), a paramedic must comply with the BLS PCS regarding such transfers require temporary changes to patient care standards.
+Changes to patient care standards will be approved and introduced by the MOH.